Immanuel Lutheran College (North Carolina): Establishment

 On August 12, 1902, the Immanuel Conference petitioned the Mission Board for a preparatory school to be opened temporarily in Concord.
 However, the school could not be opened in time for the fall semester of that year because the Mission Board could not find anyone to server as the professor.
 Finally, Bakke agreed to serve, and on March 2, 1903, Immanuel Luther College opened as a seminary for Black men to become Lutheran pastors, using the facilities of the African American Grace Lutheran Church in Concord.
 The upper level of a two-story building next to the church served as both the dormitory and the classroom, while a two-room cottage behind the church was used as the kitchen and dining hall.
 The initial enrollment of five young men increased to ten or eleven, ages 14 to 27, by the end of the first year.
 The second year started with 30 students, increasing to 36 at the start of the spring semester.

-The need for Black women to serve as teachers in the elementary schools attached to the various Black Lutheran congregations in Virginia and North Caroline led to an appeal for girls to enroll.
+The need for Black women to serve as teachers in the elementary schools attached to the various Black Lutheran congregations in Virginia and North Carolina led to an appeal for girls to enroll.
 The response was gratifying, but the additional students made it clear that a new facility was needed.
 A 13 acre site in northeast Greensboro near North Carolina A&T college was donated by Garland Daniel, and a contract with A. L. Schlosser to erect the Administration Building on the new campus was signed on June 13, 1904.
 The cornerstone was laid on September 15, 1905.
 The college relocated in July 1905 when construction was beginning, and two nearby houses were rented for students to sleep and eat in until the Administration Building, which would also serve as the men's dormitory, was completed in 1907 Schmidt, the pastor of Evangelical Lutheran Grace Church in Greensboro, supervised the construction.
-The final cost of the of $28,000 was twice as much as had been budgeted.
+The final cost of $28,000 was twice as much as had been budgeted.
 Some of the extra cost was due to higher than expected labor and material costs, but most of it was due to the building being larger than originally planned.
 The overrun caused budget problems for the Synodical Conference's mission efforts for several years.
 As originally constructed, the exterior of the building was an "exotic structure blending many architectural elements", but it was later remodeled as "a basic stone building".